MaitriDA/food-hub/README.md

 # Food Hub
-A MERN stack food ordering website created with user side and admin dashboard. where restaurant owners can create profile, add, delete and update food items along with online payment feature supported by Rozarpay
+A MERN stack food ordering website created with user side and admin dashboard.
-• Users can search items based on location, restaurant, food item and can get the delivery status of the order.
-• Tech Stack: ReactJS, NodeJS, ExpressJS, Bootstrap, MongoDB, Firebase

 ## Feature
 1) Users can search items based on location, restaurant, food item